CumulusNetworks/docs/content/guides/Data-Center-Interconnect-Reference-Design-Guide/Layer-3-Extensions-with-VRF-Route-Leaking.md

 ## Introduction

-VRF route leaking is commonly used in enterprise and service provider environments ever since IP based VPN services were introduced.
-This is the same for EVPN-based Ethernet VPNs.
-We use VRFs to isolate routing tables and create multi-tenancy within wide-area networks (WANs) and data centers.
-However, routing across VRFs is often required and for the scenarios where external routing in between VRFs is neither possible nor economical, route leaking is the only tool.
-Regarding with route-leaking in a data center fabric one of the first and most critical questions to be answered is that where in the network route leaking needs to happen.
+After the introduction of IP based VPN services, VRF route leaking has become more common in enterprise and service provider environments, and also in EVPN-based Ethernet VPNs.
+VRFs isolate routing tables, and create multi tenancy within a wide area network (WAN) and data center.
+However, routing across VRFs is often required, especially where external routing between VRFs is not possible or economical.
+When implementing route leaking in a data center fabric, you need to know where in the network route leaking needs to happen.

-If we want a common denominator that will keep a summary of each POD and also face with the external environments, interconnect PODs and DC locations, we could narrow down our selection for such location in the network, border leaf.
-Usually border leaf nodes are dedicated leaf nodes for firewalls, load balancers, intrusion detection systems (IDS), SSL-offload devices, and WEB application firewalls (WAF), also where datacenter interconnection takes place.
-If we have any of these services and an interconnect, the border leaf is the point which has visibility to each tenant in the DC.
-Such network and security services are typically used across VRFs or come in handy when they have a direct connection to each tenant network.
-That is why VRF is a practical technology.
-Therefore, performing VRF route-leaking on regular leaf nodes blinds those services because they’re attached to a service leaf or a border leaf separate from a regular leaf.
-That’s one of the reasons route leaking on a border leaf node tends to be a more desirable choice.
-Another reason is that one might prefer having a deterministic set of next-hops and number of hops to reach such cross-connection point.
-Again, in this use case border leaf nodes are good choices for route leaking operations.
+If you want to use a common denominator that keeps a summary of each POD, and interconnects PODs and DC locations, a border leaf is a good choice.
+Typically, you use border leafs where the data center interconnects, such as with a firewall, load balancer, intrusion detection system (IDS), SSL-offload device, and WEB application firewall (WAF).
+If you have any of these interconnected services, the border leaf is the point that has visibility into each tenant in the DC.
+You typically use these network and security services across VRFs that have a direct connection to each tenant network.
+Therefore, performing VRF route leaking on regular leaf prevents those services from seeing the big picture because they attach to a service leaf or a border leaf.
+Using a border leaf is also also a good idea if you prefer to have a deterministic set of next hops and a number of hops that reach the cross-connection point.

 {{<img src="/images/guides/route-leaking-between-vrfs.png">}}

-However, each network is unique and has its own business and technical requirements.
-There might be use cases where route leaking would be the best on each individual leaf.
-Each leaf can perform the leaking operation, so depending on the complexity and scale of the operation, this might be the desired solution.
-Moreover, leaking can be partially performed on border leaf nodes and partially on regular leaf equipment.
+Each network is unique and has its own business and technical requirements.
+You might find that route leaking is best for you on each individual leaf.
+Each leaf can perform the leaking operation; therefore, depending on the complexity and scale of the operation, this might be the desired solution.
+You can also perform route leaking partially on a border leaf and partially on a regular leaf.

 ## Configurations

+The following examples show route leaking configurations.

 ### Borderleaf01

 <div class=scroll>